-Looking at the year-on-year increases, annual pension payments increased by close to 5.2%, partly reflecting the 'Pensions Increase' of 2.7%, but also a slight increase in the number of retirements.
-Lump sum payments remained static over the years.
+Looking at the year-on-year increases, annual pension payments increased by 2.6%, reflecting a slight increase in the number of retirements.
+Lump sum payments increased substantially, by 45.6% over the year as a result of the organisation wide Voluntary Redundancy programme undertaken in year.
 Lump sum death benefits more than doubled over the year, reflecting an increase in the number of deaths in service.